fbpx

 6 Facts About Memorial Day

-Graves_at_Arlington_on_Memorial_DayObserved annually on the last Monday in May, Memorial Day is a federal holiday that remembers and honors all of the men and women who’ve lost their lives while serving in the country’s armed forces.
-Here are some fun facts about this holiday.
+Celebrated every year on the last Monday of May, Memorial Day is a federal holiday that honors and remembers all the brave men and women who gave their lives serving in the nation’s military.
+Did you know?
+This holiday has some interesting facts worth knowing!

 Unofficial Start of Summer